jdavis/jdavis.github.com/_posts/2014-06-13-put-yourself-out-there.md

 {{ page.title }}
 ================

-Just barely over a month ago, I started my blog with my very [first post][first].
+Just barely over a year ago, I started my blog with my very [first post][first].
 In it, I talked about how I was afraid to put myself out there and how I slowly overcame it.